 - Do not choose an article unless you fully understand its argument, methods, theory, and substance.

-- Please read the article and this update carefully and check it repeatedly.
+- Please read "Publication, Publication" and this update carefully and check it repeatedly.
 Please try to avoid us having to refer you back to this material when we give you final comments on your paper.

 Suggestions for other instructors who might wish to use this assignment in your classes.
 The key to remember is that students are rarely good at coming up with a big publishable idea, or sometimes even an answerable question, on their own.
 They will eventually, but this is essentially their first real effort.
 To increase the probability that this experience will be a success: